 Sandy Roessler - Secretary

 What does the P&F do?

-The P&F Association operates two commercial businesses within the School – the Tuckshop and the P&F Shop.
-The P&F also runs the Book Hire Scheme for the School.
-Each business has its own convenor and provides facilities and services, which cater for the clothing, stationery, culinary and nutritional needs of the students.
+The P&F Association operates two commercial businesses within the School – Text Hire and the Uniform Shop.
+Each business has its own convener and provides facilities and services, which cater for clothing and stationery of our students.
 The Association also employs a Accountant/Operations Manager to co-ordinate, promote and administer its day-to-day operations and procedures.

-For information on the tuckshop, uniform shop or text hire please click here.
+For information on the uniform shop or text hire please click here.